The ONLY Landscaping Email Marketing Guide You Need

 4. Improve your services (Feedback, survey emails)

-As you read this article (or skim through it ;)), you will be able to understand how to best use email marketing to achieve the goals mentioned above for your landscaping business.
+As you read this article, you will be able to understand how to use email marketing best to achieve the goals mentioned above for your landscaping business.

 Essentials of lawn care email marketing

-Now that you have an overall goal in mind, you need to look at several other things before you hit that send button.
+Now that you have an overall goal, you must look at several other things before hitting that send button.

 Understand that the basis of all emails is contacts.
 You need a recipient to whom you’ll send your email.